rust-console/gba/book/src/ch03/index.md

 To top it all off, we'll make a simple "memory game" sort of thing.
 There's some face down cards in a grid, you pick one to check, then you pick the other to check, and then if they match the pair disappears.

+## Drawing Priority

+Both backgrounds and objects can have "priority" values associated with them.
+TONC and GBATEK have _opposite_ ideas of what it means to have the "highest" priority.
+TONC goes by highest numerical value, and GBATEK goes by what's on the z-layer closest to the user.
+Let's list out the rules as clearly as we can:

+* Priority is always two bits, so 0 through 3.
+* Priority conceptually proceeds in drawing passes that count _down_, so any priority 3 things can get covered up by priority 2 things.
+In truth there's probably depth testing and buffering stuff going on so it's all one single pass, but conceptually we will imagine it happening as all of the 3 elements, then all of 2, and so on.
+* Objects always draw over top of backgrounds of equal priority.
+* Within things of the same type and priority, the lower numbered element "wins" and gets its pixel drawn (bg0 is favored over bg1, obj0 is favored over obj1, etc).